Mi Estrella

 Mi Estrella (My Star) is the eighth studio album by American Tejano music singer Jay Perez.
 The album peaked at number 13 on the US Billboard Regional Mexican Albums chart.
-The song "Senorita Tequila" received a nomination for Crossover Song of the Year at the 2001 Tejano Music Awards, while the album garnered Perez his first win for the Tejano Music Award for Male Vocalist of the Year after being nominated for five years.
+The song "Señorita Tequila" received a nomination for Crossover Song of the Year at the 2001 Tejano Music Awards, while the album garnered Perez his first win for the Tejano Music Award for Male Vocalist of the Year after being nominated for five years.

 Track listing

 Credits adapted from the liner notes of Mi Estrella.